pentesterwtf/filthysec-hiring-ctf/README.md

 * Second bug is the 'back' button
   * Notice it's an open redirect

+##### newclient/<email>

+* No XSS in the email parameter
+  * It's just a parameter so hopefully they have a look at that
+* Technically the pages before this don't matter
+  * Curious if they make that assertion, if they're tracking flow, etc

 ##### /goto/<URL>

 * Redirect only on our own site